itod/pegkit/README.md

 In any action, there is a `self.assembly` object available (of type `PKAssembly`) which serves as a **stack** (via the `PUSH()` and `POP()` convenience macros).
 The assembly's stack contains the most recently parsed tokens (instances of `PKToken`), and also serves as a place to store your work as you compute the result.

-Actions are executed immediately after their preceeding rule reference matches.
+Actions are executed immediately after their preceding rule reference matches.
 So tokens which have recently been matched are available at the top of the assembly's stack.

 Example 1: